Treechcer/JavaScript-tahak/README.md

 0 = false

-**pozn. logická funkce AND se také nazývá loigický součin*
+**pozn. logická funkce AND se také nazývá logický součin*

 ### Pravdivostní tabulka OR: